ckarli/Consumable-Connoisseur/README.md

 5. Drag them to your bars.
 6. Done, never think about consumables again. (=

-Note: If you run out of a specific item, the macro will default to a fallback icon and print a message if clicked.
+*Note: If you run out of a specific consumable type, the macro will default to a fallback icon.*

 ## Download